 Applying for a Schengen Visa and Need Insurance – Read This First…

-If travel to Europe is in your future, then you will want to become familiar with the Schengen areas and requirements for insurance coverage.
+If travel to Europe is in your future, then you will want to become familiar with the Schengen areas and requirements for Schengen Visa insurance coverage.

 The Schengen agreements came into force on March 25, 2001.
 The Schengen area was designed to create a better flow of goods and people within the shared borders of the countries.
 It allows people to travel freely through the countries – once the requirement is met for one country, you can travel to the others without needing to go through customs again.

-Currently, there are 26 countries that are a part of the Schengen area.
-The Schengen area covers the majority of European countries except for the United Kingdom and countries such as Romania, Bulgaria, Croatia, Cypress, and Ireland that are expected to be a part to the agreement soon.
+Currently, there are 27 countries that are a part of the Schengen area.
+The Schengen area covers the majority of European countries except for the United Kingdom and countries such as Romania, Bulgaria, Cyprus, and Ireland that are expected to be a part to the agreement soon.

 Countries Included in the Schengen Area

 Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, and Switzerland.

 Of those 27 countries, 23 are part of the European Union (EU), and the other four are part of the European Free Trade Association (EFTA.)